jsqribe/GOA-Revamped-Skills/README.md

 # 3.)
 Bot will upload a link of the built game for you to download.

 # 4.)
+Use 7zip to extract the archive file.

-Download and run locally to test changes.
+# 5.)
+Run locally to test changes.

 ---
 **Folder Structure**